SnackFerret/YesCopilotKey/README.md

 # Usage
 Download the release from the [Releases page](https://github.com/Dwedit/NoCopilotKey/releases/latest).

-Extract all files from the ZIP to the directory you want to keep the program in.

-Run "Install NoCopilotKey.bat" to create a Start Menu entry for Startup, this will make the program automatically run.
+Run "NoCopilotKey Installer.exe" to install the program and set it up to automatically run.
+(Main EXE is also embedded in the installer)

-When you run the program, you won't see anything happen, but it is automatically changing the Copilot key into the right ctrl key.
-To close the program, use Task Manager to end NoCopilotKey.
+To stop NoCopilotKey, use Task Manager to end the program.

 # Why?
 Because Microsoft required manufacturers to replace the right Ctrl key with a Copilot key, with no BIOS or Windows setting available to change it back.